Computer Setup

 Install Zoom

-Zoom is the primary tool for classroom time, study halls, and community building time at Turing.
+Zoom is the primary tool for classroom time, study halls, and community building at Turing.

 Action Steps: